- a highly modular degree, adaptable to personal preferences

-Ideally, you have completed a bachelor degree that combines chemistry and biology as you will need a good background in both for our master.
+Ideally, you have completed a bachelor degree in biochemistry as you will need a good background in both for our master.
 Please provide us with a transcript of the courses you took, to help us evaluate your degree.
 We have also admitted excellent students from other subject areas.

 The selection varies with the level of the applications we receive within an application period.
 We are typically several times oversubscribed and have to make a difficult choice who to offer a place.
 The Tübingen Master of Biochemistry is a competitive program.
 You will have to be towards the top of your class.